YukonWRB/YGwater/README.md

 #### Welcome to the Yukon Water Resources Branch's YGwater GitHub repository!

-This public repository hold many of the R functions that we use on a day-to-day basis at the Water Resources Branch for data visualization, statistical analysis, and reporting purposes.
+This public repository holds many of the R functions that we use on a day-to-day basis at the Water Resources Branch for data visualization, statistical analysis, and reporting purposes.
 It also holds the R Shiny application that will soon be published (we'll put the URL here once it is).

 You'll also find a host of other interesting R functions, some more hydrology/climate specific than others: